-Originally introduced in 1980, Right to Buy gives council tenants the opportunity to buy their homes at a discount.
+Originally introduced in 1980, Right to Buy gives council tenants and some housing association tenants the opportunity to buy their homes at a discount.

 Under the current system, the maximum discount you can get is 70% off the purchase price of your home, up to a total of £104,900 in London and £78,600 elsewhere in England.

 Right to Buy housing association properties

 In August 2018, the government announced that a pilot of Right to Buy for housing association tenants in the Midlands had been launched.